The Journal Newsletter

 The Journal News

 To see if you have the latest version of The Journal:

 - Click on the “Help” menu in The Journal.

 - Choose “Check for Update of The Journal”.

 If you are using The Journal 6 (or an earlier version):

-Free Writing Prompt – Write for 20 minutes using the following as your starter: “One by one”
+Free Writing Prompt – Write for 20 minutes using the following as your starter/inspiration: “Pursued by the Blowing Leaves”

-Free Writing Prompt – Write for 20 minutes using the following as your starter: “Let’s see some ID”
+Free Writing Prompt – Write for 20 minutes using the following as your starter/inspiration: “Carving Knife”

 If you would like to contribute to the “How I Use The Journal”, “Writing Exercises”, or “Tips & Tricks” sections, or would like to submit an article about journaling, writing, or another The Journal-related topic, we would love to hear from you.

 Submissions for the newsletter should be sent to: email@example.com